Ammonihah, Land of

 -Near the south wilderness (Mosiah 22:12).

-Zarahemla, City of – In most Book of Mormon verses, things tend to be always down to Zarahemla.
+Zarahemla, Land & City of – In most Book of Mormon verses, things tend to be always down to Zarahemla.
 In our model this is not necessarily because it is in a coastal lowland, but because it is in a deep valley surrounded by such unparalleled huge mountains, it tends to feel like a very low valley.
 And may have had a hieroglyphic marker denoting down or low in it’s name.

 -must head westward and cross the river Sidon to get to Gideon (Alma 6:7)

 -“the river Sidon, which ran by the land Zarahemla” (Alma 2:15).
-River runs by land Zarahemla, not necessarily the city.
+River runs by the land Zarahemla, not necessarily the city.

 -many in the “land of Zarahemla”, join the church and are baptized in the “waters of Sidon” (Alma 4:1–4).
 This infers the river sidon is near or in the land of Zarahemla.
 However, because it says “waters of Sidon” instead of river Sidon we must guess as to whether this is the river or perhaps a sacred lake with the same name (somehow associated with the river? part of its headwaters?)